Analysis | What Andrew Cuomo and Kamala Harris said about vaccine skepticism

 Cuomo later announced that New York would conduct its own review of the vaccines, because, “Frankly, I’m not going to trust the federal government’s opinion, and I wouldn’t recommend [it] to New Yorkers, based on the federal government’s opinion.”

 The skepticism of Trump expressed by Harris and of the FDA expressed by Cuomo didn’t come out of nowhere.
-Trump had spent months offering wild commentary about the reality of the coronavirus outbreak and potential treatments for it, like disinfectant and hydroxychloroquine.
-There was also plenty of evidence that he had applied political pressure on the FDA when it came to things like approving hydroxychloroquine for emergency use — a decision that was later reversed.
+Trump had spent months offering wild commentary about the reality of the coronavirus outbreak and potential treatments for it, such as disinfectant and hydroxychloroquine.
+There was also plenty of evidence that he had applied political pressure on the FDA when it came to things such as approving hydroxychloroquine for emergency use — a decision that was later reversed.

 Trump even admitted applying pressure, which isn’t how the FDA process is supposed to be handled.
 While then-FDA Commissioner Stephen Hahn downplayed that pressure early on, he said upon his departure in January that there was indeed “a substantial amount of pressure” to move faster in the summer and fall.

 Harris’s comments are more easily defensible.
 She was asked specifically about a pre-election vaccine — a timeline that would have been faster than virtually any expert suggested was possible, and that some suggested might have indicated the vaccine would be rushed to benefit Trump’s reelection bid — and her comments were focused on Trump.
-She added that she “would trust the word of public health experts and scientists,” like Anthony S. Fauci, “but not Donald Trump.”
+She added that she “would trust the word of public health experts and scientists” such as Anthony S. Fauci, “but not Donald Trump.”
 (President Biden also later offered some clarification about his ticket’s stance, saying, “I trust vaccines, I trust scientists, but I don’t trust Donald Trump.”)

 Cuomo’s comments were much dicier and could more understandably lead to real skepticism among people who listened to him.
 He threw a blanket of doubt over the broader administration and nonpartisan health officials, including at the Centers for Disease Control and Prevention.
 He was criticized at the time, though not extensively.